LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 But that might be easier said than done.

-In the meantime, we'll test the Amconsure LED Grow Lights in the same room as the LED shop lights.
-Besides the indirect light, the air temperature of the room could be make a difference in growth rates.
+In the meantime, we’ll test the Amconsure LED Grow Lights in the same room as the LED shop lights.
+Besides the indirect light, the room’s air temperature could make a difference in growth rates.

-The kitchen was always a little cooler than where the shop lights are located.
+The kitchen was always a little cooler than where the shop lights were located.

 The link to the article will be posted here once it's published.